 - A 280g pack of Jus Rol Chilled Gluten Free Puff Pastry (or the same quantity of another gluten free puff pastry or homemade pastry, rolled to 0.5cm thick)

 - 100g of green pesto (half a jar)

 - Black pepper

 - A large handful of fresh rocket and/or pea shoots to serve

-- Spread the pesto evenly over the pastry, leaving a 2.5cm/1 inch border around the edge (this will puff up when baked to form the crust).
+- Spread the pesto evenly over the pastry, leaving a 2cm border around the edge (this will puff up when baked to form the crust).

 - Wash and dry the spring onions and asparagus.
-Top and tail the spring onions, and chop any harden end off the asparagus stalks.
-Slice the spring onions in half lengthways.
+Top and tail the spring onions, and chop any woody ends off the asparagus stalks.
+Slice the spring onions in half lengthways and the asparagus into chunks.
 Then arrange the spring onions and asparagus on top of the pesto.

-- Now crumble the feta over the asparagus and spring onions and arrange the sunblushed tomatoes over the top.
+- Now crumble the feta over the asparagus and spring onions and arrange the sunblushed/sundried tomatoes over the top.
 Sprinkle the oregano and grind some fresh black pepper over the top.

-- Then brush the exposed edges of the pastry (the crust) with the beaten egg, which gives the crust a nice sheen once baked.
+- Brush the exposed edges of the pastry (the crust) with the beaten egg, which gives the crust a nice sheen once baked.

 - Allow to cool a little, then top with rocket and/or pea shoots to serve.
 This dish is also great cold and I found the Jus Rol gluten free puff pastry stays nice and crisp once cooled.